 Pauly also suggests that consumers cut down on the amount of fish they eat.

 "It cannot be a mass food," he said.
-"It cannot be the staple food for all inhabitants on Earth."
+"It cannot be the staple food for all inhabitants on earth because there is not enough of it to go around."